AttekmiContact Us

 Programmatic technology, including digital ad exchanges, is a powerful ally for advertisers and publishers.
 However, it must be used in the right way, so here are several expert opinions to keep in mind.

 Accurate targeting has always been important in digital advertising, and the programmatic approach is no exception.
-To reach their audiences via exchanges, advertisers should set up as many targeting settings on their DSPs as possible.
+To reach their audiences via an ad exchange, advertisers should set up as many targeting settings on their DSPs as possible.
 This will allow them to reach their audiences effectively and drive conversions.

 The effective performance of an exchange heavily relies on the data provided by advertisers via DSPs.
 Previously, a lot of data could be collected via third-party cookies, and this opportunity is still here even though it is limited.
 However, the end of the cookie era is coming, so marketers should start switching to first-party data.
 There is no time to hesitate — those advertisers who already rely on first-party data will have a strong competitive advantage when cookies are fully eliminated.